 5. Ignoring Local SEO

-If you’re a lawyer in Wellington, you probably deal mostly with clients in Wellington – and you should include this fact on your website.
-Furthermore, in order to improve your firm’s local visibility, it’s a good idea to set up and optimise your firm’s Google My Business listing.
+If you’re a lawyer in Boston, you probably deal mostly with clients in Boston – and you should include this fact on your website.
+Furthermore, in order to improve your firm’s local visibility, it’s a good idea to set up and optimize your firm’s Google My Business listing.

 6. Having a Slow Website